Flag of the Central African Republic

 The flag of the Central African Republic (Drapeau de la République centrafricaine; Bendêre tî Bêafrîka) was officially adopted in 1958.
 It has been retained since that time with the same design, four horizontal stripes of blue, white, green and yellow, and a single vertical band of red, with a yellow five-pointed star in the upper left corner.

 Design

 The design consists of four horizontal stripes and one vertical stripe, and a single yellow five-pointed star in the upper left.
 The colours chosen are intended to be symbolic of France (blue and white) and Africa (green and yellow) with the red vertical stripe connecting them both in unity, and the respect that Europeans and Africans should have for each other.
-The yellow star is intended to be indicative of independence as well as a symbol of African unity, progress and tolerance The Constitution of the Central African Republic describes the flag as "four equal sized horizontal bands of the colours blue, white, green and yellow, perpendicularly barred in their centre by a red band of equal size and marked in the upper left corner by a yellow five-pointed star."